nidiacristina/dotfiles/README.md

   to spare my poor pinky when working in the shell and Emacs.

 # Installation
-Automated installation is currently missing.
-Copying the entire repo into one's home directory or symbolically linking individual files/directories works.
+A simple installation script, `install-as-symlinks.sh`, is available which backs up existing configurations and creates symbolic links to the files in this repository.
+This enables easy updates as any changes made will visible to Git without additional effort.

-## Cloning
+## Cloning the Repository
 Since this repository includes other repositories as submodules, you'll need to either 1) recursively clone this repository or 2) fetch each of the submodules individually.